Sod Webworms are Active in Pinellas County and Causing Damage to St Augustine Grass Lawns

 Most Active May - October

 In Pinellas County, lawn moths are most active laying eggs from May through October.
-During these times, the egg-laying and hatching is constant and the population can expand logarithmically in prime areas of the lawn.
+During these times, the egg-laying and hatching are constant and the population can expand logarithmically in prime areas of the lawn.
 A few sod webworms here and there are not a problem.
 However, when the sod webworm population explodes, they can mow your lawn for you.

 The Damage

 Sod webworm damage is circular in appearance, can be any size from a few inches to an entire lawn, and often a distinct grey or tannish color.
-The most distinct symptom is the lawn is shorter in the damaged areas – this is because the sod webworms are cutting down the St Augustine grass.
+The most distinctive symptom is the lawn is shorter in the damaged areas – this is because the sod webworms are cutting down the St Augustine grass.

 Sod webworms feed on St Augustine grass leaves.
-However, instead of eating the entire leaf, they chew across the leaf near the stem and move on to the next leaf.
+However, instead of eating the entire leaf, they chew across it near the stem and move on to the next leaf.
 This gives the area a “mowed” appearance.
 Then the leaf that has been cut turns grey to tannish brown giving the damaged area a distinct color.

 If you look closely at the damaged area you will see the cut marks on leaves and stems where the sod webworm is feeding.
 Looking further into the canopy you’ll find the little green caterpillars curled up at the soil surface.